-The Six Line Wrasse is a vivid addition to many larger saltwater systems.
-A fairly aggressive fish, especially towards some invertebrate species and many fishes, the Six Line Wrasse requires careful consideration before adding them to your system.
+The Six Line Wrasse is a vivid addition to many larger saltwater aquariums.
+A fairly aggressive fish, especially towards some invertebrate species and other fishes, the Six Line Wrasse requires careful consideration before adding them to your aquarium.
 Once established, they are relatively easy to keep, although breeding them is exceedingly difficult.

 Common Names: Six Line Wrasse, Six Stripe Wrasse, Six Bar Wrasse

 Scientific Name: Pseudocheilinus hexataenia

 Adult Size: 3 inches

 |Hardness||8 to 12 dkH|

 |Temperature||75 to 82 F (24 to 28 C)|

 Origin and Distribution